dolthub/doltclusterctl/README.md

 TODO
 ====

-* There should be a way to perform a gracefulfailover even when one or more standbys are unavailable but there are still available standbys which can be brought up to date by the primary.
-This requires changes to dolt's `dolt_assume_cluster_role` stored procedure.

 * There should be a way of manually selecting a replica to become a primary in the case of something like `detected_broken_config`.